Connections-Business-Directory/Connections/readme.txt

 [FAQs can be found here.](http://connections-pro.com/faq/)

 == Changelog ==

+= 0.7.3.5 01/22/13 =
+* BUG: A fix for those where the category filter was not working.

 = 0.7.3.4 01/21/13 =
 * BUG: Return the rewrite rule array to eliminate the array_merge() error.